jarlostensen/efibootgen/README.md

 The project is built with Visual Studio 2019 and requires C++ 17 standard support.
 The code itself is generic and should be straight forward to build and use with GCC or Clang.

+## TODO
+* confirm that FAT32 dynamic layout works.
+Static works (-b) but -d only tested with FAT16)
+* rinse and repeat for clarity